 74. Take a hot air balloon ride

-If you want to live a different adventure, book a hot air balloon flight and admire the New York skyline.
+For a different kind of adventure, book a hot air balloon flight and admire the New York skyline.
 Fly over the Hudson River and get the best views of New Jersey.
-It's a relaxing ride through the clouds at sunrise or sunset for 45 to 60 minutes that will leave you with a great taste in your mouth.
+It's a relaxing ride through the clouds at sunrise or sunset of about 45 to 60 minutes that will leave a very good taste in your mouth.

-Some of these flights include champagne, in case you want to celebrate a special event with your partner, but also allow children over 10 years old on board, in case you are traveling with your family.
+Some of these flights include champagne, if you want to celebrate a special event with your partner, but also allow children over 10 years old to get on board, in case you are traveling as a family.
 Just make sure you choose a clear day to make the most of this fascinating adventure in the New York sky.

-75. Make the most of the summer in the Big Apple
+75. Make the most of summer in the Big Apple

-If there is one time of the year when you can enjoy more daylight hours to tour the city outdoors, it is in the summertime.
+If there is one time of the year when you can enjoy more daylight hours to explore the city outdoors, it is to visit New York in summer.
 It's true that temperatures are very high (sometimes too high) and you'll appreciate the air conditioning in stores and buildings, but the cool evenings on the terraces and endless walks through Manhattan, the banks of the Hudson and bike rides through Central Park make up for it all.

 I recommend you to check for this summer season which are the best bike tours in New York and discover the city in a healthier and more sustainable way.